Parallel-NetCDF/PnetCDF/sneak_peek.md

     ncmpi_create to see if PnetCDF duplicates the communicator correctly.

 * Conformity with NetCDF library
+  + none

+* Discrepancy from NetCDF library
   + In contract to NetCDF-4 which allows to read/write variables in define mode when the file format is in NetCDF-4 format, PnetCDF still requires reading and writing variables in data mode.

-* Discrepancy from NetCDF library
   + In contrast to the semantics of nc_set_fill() defined in NetCDF-4, ncmpi_set_fill() changes the fill mode of all variables newly defined in the current scope of defined mode.
 Variables affected include the ones